-Incentive awards in schools that achieve higher than expected improvements may be up to:
+- (1) Incentive awards in schools that achieve higher than expected improvements may be up to: - a.
+One thousand five hundred dollars (\$1,500) for each teacher and for certified personnel; and

-- One thousand five hundred dollars (\$1,500) for each teacher a. and for certified personnel; and - Five hundred dollars (\$500.00) for each teacher assistant. b. - (2) Incentive awards in schools that meet the expected improvements may be up to: - Seven hundred fifty dollars (\$750.00) for each teacher and for a. certified personnel: and - Three hundred seventy-five dollars (\$375.00) for each teacher b. assistant.
+- Five hundred dollars (\$500.00) for each teacher assistant. - (2) Incentive awards in schools that meet the expected improvements may - Seven hundred fifty dollars (\$750.00) for each teacher and for certified personnel; and - Three hundred seventy-five dollars (\$375.00) for each teacher b. assistant.